Class teacher: Mrs Boyd (Mon-Thurs) Mrs Lisle (Friday)

-- Writing recount texts (One week unit )
+- Telling stories orally (One week unit )

 Maths is taught daily from Monday to Thursday.
 Maths units are typically one week in length.
 The children build on their previous knowledge to extend their understanding of different aspects of mathematics.
 They also have the opportunity to apply their knowledge when solving mathematical problems and puzzles.
 Darwin class will cover the following units this term:

 - 2D shape and lines-classifying and describing shapes/using coordinates.